By Michael Lanza

 It was a comfort to see that the effect the Wind River Range has on me had not changed.

 Despite lying just south of two of America’s most beloved national parks—Grand Teton and Yellowstone—Wyoming’s Wind River Range exists in a sort of odd state of exalted partial anonymity.
 Backpackers who go there almost invariably leave feeling they have discovered a mountain paradise (because they have).
-Yet, the Winds remain off the radar of so many people who enjoy putting on a backpack and walking for days through mountains.
+Yet, the Winds remain off the radar of many people who enjoy putting on a backpack and walking for days through mountains.

 After several backpacking trips in the Winds, I find myself drawn back ever more strongly.
 I’m hoping to return again this summer—but in a sense, I’m always planning my next trip in the Winds.
 And I’ve hiked through many mountain ranges across the country over more than three decades of backpacking, including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog.
 I rank the Winds among “America’s Top 10 Best Backpacking Trips.”